-PART III CLASSIFICATION PROCEDURES, TEST METHODS AND CRITERIA RELATING TO CLASS 2, CLASS 3, CLASS 4, DIVISION 5.1, CLASS 8 AND CLASS 9
+PART III CLASSIFICATION PROCEDURES, TEST METHODS AND CRITERIA RELATING TO VARIOUS HAZARD CLASSES

 CONTENTS OF PART III

 NOTE 1: The country or organisation of origin of each test method is indicated in brackets after each test name.

 NOTE 2: Unless otherwise specified, all test methods given in Part III of the Manual are recommended tests as only one test is given for each property.